 To ensure quality screen time:

 - Preview programs, games and apps before allowing your child to view or play with them.
-Organizations such as Common Sense Media can help you determine what's appropriate.
+Organizations such as Common Sense Media has programming ratings and reviews to help you determine what's appropriate for your child's age.
 Better yet, watch, play or use them with your child.

 - Seek out interactive options that engage your child, rather than those that just require pushing and swiping or staring at the screen.